marlin-codes/HRCF/README.md

 # HRCF
-PyTorch Implementation for "HRCF: Enhancing Collaborative Filtering via Hyperbolic Geometric Regularization(WWW2022)"
+Implementation for "HRCF: Enhancing Collaborative Filtering via Hyperbolic Geometric Regularization(WWW2022)"

-The pytorch code may be released after testing on Mindspore, and if you are interested in the pytorch code, send an email to
+The PyTorch code will be publicly released after testing on Huawei mindspore framework, and if you are interested in the PyTorch code, send an email to

 menglin.yang@outlook.com

+Thanks for your interest.